-Many women miss the early signs of depression - sometimes because they think it is the 'baby blues' or adjusting to parenting (e.g. tiredness).
+Many women miss the early signs of depression - sometimes because they think they are signs of pregnancy (e.g. hormones).
 It is important to be aware of common symptoms including:

-- feeling low or numb some women describe feeling nothing at all - · loss of confidence, feeling helpless, hopeless and worthless - feeling teary and emotional, angry, irritable or resentful towards others - changes in sleep not being able to sleep even when you have the chance or wanting to sleep all the time - changes in appetite accompanied by weight loss or weight gain - · lack of interest and/or energy - difficulties concentrating, thinking clearly or making decisions (which can also result from lack of sleep) - feeling isolated, alone and disconnected from others - having thoughts of harming yourself, your baby and/or other children - finding it difficult to cope and get through the day.
+- feeling low or numb some women describe feeling nothing at all - loss of confidence, feeling helpless, hopeless and worthless - feeling teary and emotional, angry, irritable or resentful towards others - changes in sleep not being able to sleep even when you have the chance or wanting to sleep all the time - changes in appetite accompanied by weight loss or weight gain - lack of interest and/or energy - difficulties concentrating, thinking clearly or making decisions (which can also result from lack of sleep) - · feeling isolated, alone and disconnected from others - having thoughts of harming yourself, your baby and/or other children - finding it difficult to cope and get through the day.

-How is postnatal depression identified and diagnosed?
+How is depression in pregnancy identified and diagnosed?